RAMP-project/RAMP/README.md

 * random

 ## Quick start
 To get started, download the repository and simply run the "ramp_run.py" script.
-The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results based on the default inputs defined in `input_file_1`.py and `input_file_2`.
+The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results based on the default inputs defined in `input_file_x`.py.
 To change the inputs, just modify the latter files.
 Some guidance about the meaning of each input parameter is available in the `core.py` file, where the *User* and *Appliance* Python classes are defined and fully commented.

+## Input files
+Three different input files are provided as example representing three different categories of appliancces that can be modelled with RAMP.
+`input_file_1`.py: represents the most basic electric appliances, is an example of how to model lightbulbs, radios, TVs, fridges, and other electric appliances.
+This input file is used in this publication: https://doi.org/10.1016/j.energy.2019.04.097
+`input_file_2`.py: shows how to model thermal loads, in particular an example of a shower is modelled.
+The peculiarity of this thermal appiance is that the nominal power is provided as external input, `shower_P`.csv, this is to account for the varying groundwater temperature throughout the years.
+Anyway this can be avoided for more basic applications providing a nominal power likewise the normal electrical appliances.
+This input file is used in this publication: https://doi.org/10.3390/app10217445
+`input_file_3`.py: represents an example of how to model electric cooking patterns.
+This input file is used in this publication: https://doi.org/10.1109/PTC.2019.8810571

 ## Authors
 The model has been developed by: